SET [GLOBAL | SESSION] TRANSACTION ISOLATION LEVEL

 strategies.
 The default level is

-.
+REPEATABLE READ.
 For additional

-information about InnoDB
+information about InnoDB record-level locks and

 how it uses them to execute various types of statements, see

-Record, Gap, and Next-Key Locks”, and
+Section 13.6.9.4, “InnoDB Record, Gap, and Next-Key Locks”, and

-Section 13.6.9.6, “Locks Set by Different SQL Statements in InnoDB
+Section 13.6.9.6, “Locks Set by Different SQL Statements in InnoDB”.

 The following list describes how MySQL supports the different transaction levels:

-statements are performed in a nonlocking fashion, but a possible earlier version of a row might be used.
+SELECTstatements are performed in a nonlocking fashion, but a possible earlier version of a row might be used.
 Thus, using this isolation level, such reads are not consistent.
 This is also called a “dirty read.”
-Otherwise, this isolation level works likeREAD COMMITTED
+Otherwise, this isolation level works likeREAD COMMITTED.A somewhat Oracle-like isolation level with respect to consistent (nonlocking) reads: Each consistent read, even within the same transaction, sets and reads its own fresh snapshot.
+See Section 13.6.9.2, “Consistent Nonlocking Reads”.

 For locking reads (